Service and Emotional Support Animal Policy

 - Whether the animal's presence would force another individual from individual housing (e.g. serious allergies);

 - Whether the animal's presence otherwise violates individuals' right to peace and quiet enjoyment;

 - Whether the animal's vaccinations are not up-to-date; and

 - Whether the animal is housebroken (which means puppies/kittens may not be approved) or is unable to live with others in a reasonable manner.

 The individual must provide written consent for Disability Support Services to disclose information regarding the request for and presence of the emotional support or service animal to those individuals who may be impacted by the presence of the animal including, but not limited to, Housing and Residence Life personnel and potential and/or actual roommate(s)/neighbor(s).
 Such information shall be limited to information related to the animal and shall not include information related to the individual’s disability.
 Montana State University Billings reserves the right to assign an individual with an assistance animal to a single room without a roommate upon availability.

 If approved, where can I take my service or emotional support animal on-campus?

 An emotional support animal, does not meet the ADA definition of a “service animal,” must be contained within the owner’s privately assigned individual living accommodations except to the extent the individual is taking the animal out for natural relief.
-When an emotional support animal is outside the private individual living accommodations, it must be in an animal carrier or controlled by a leash or harness.
+When an emotional support animal is outside the private individual living accommodations, it must be in an animal carrier or controlled by a leash or harness at all times anywhere on campus.
 Emotional support animals that do not meet the ADA definition of “service animal” are not allowed in any University facilities other than the University housing to which the resident is assigned.